 Although often used interchangeably, the terms “sociopath” and “psychopath” have somewhat different meanings.
-Though both describe someone who lacks a moral compass, a psychopath has no sense of right and wrong and is generally bolder, more manipulative and more self-centered than a sociopath.
-Research indicates that while sociopathy and psychopathy share common traits, the cause of psychopathy is more likely to be innate or genetic, and physiological in nature, while sociopathy is more likely the result of an environmental influence, such as childhood trauma or abuse.
+Someone who is characterized as a psychopath has no sense of right and wrong and is generally bolder, more manipulative, and more self-centered than a sociopath.